Kauai Farmacy Gardens:

 You’ll befriend THE most common edible and medicinal wayside plants, including dandelion, stinging nettles, violet, yarrow, burdock, rose, goldenrod, and many others.
 The printable manual is hundreds of pages long and filled with close-up photos for identification, medicinal uses, and loads of easy-to-follow recipes.
 In fact, most of our plant profiles contain more detail than you’ll find in any book on wild foods and herbs.

-Sign up for free tutorials (videos + articles) on Foraging and herbal medicine, and to be notified when registration is live.
+Sign up for free tutorials (videos + articles) on Foraging and herbal medicine, and to be notified about new course offerings.